-Our commercial success will depend in part on our obtaining and maintaining patent protection and trade secret protection of our technologies and drug candidates as well as successfully defending these patents against third-party challenges.
+Our commercial success will depend in part on our obtaining and maintaining patent and trade secret protection of our technologies and drug candidates as well as successfully defending these patents against third-party challenges.
 We will only be able to protect our technologies and drug candidates from unauthorized use by third parties to the extent that valid and enforceable patents or trade secrets cover them.
-In the event that our issued patents and our applications, if they are granted, do not adequately describe, enable or otherwise provide coverage of our technologies and drug candidates, including for example ispinesib, SB-743921, GSK-923295 and CK-1827452, we would not be able to exclude others from developing or commercializing these drug candidates and potential drug candidates.
+In the event that our issued patents and our patent applications, if granted, do not adequately describe, enable or otherwise provide coverage of our technologies and drug candidates, including for example ispinesib, SB-743921, GSK-923295 and CK-1827452, we would not be able to exclude others from developing or commercializing these drug candidates and potential drug candidates.
 Furthermore, the degree of future protection of our proprietary rights is uncertain because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.

 The patent positions of life sciences companies can be highly uncertain and involve complex legal and factual questions for which important legal principles remain unresolved.
-No consistent policy regarding the breadth of claims allowed in such companies' patents has emerged to date in the United States The patent situation outside the United States is even more uncertain.
+No consistent policy regarding the breadth of claims allowed in such companies' patents has emerged to date in the United States.
+The patent situation outside the United States is even more uncertain.
 Changes in either the patent laws or in interpretations of patent laws in the United States or other countries may diminish the value of our intellectual property.
 Accordingly, we cannot predict the breadth of claims that may be allowed or enforced in our patents or in third-party patents.
 For example:

-- we or our licensors might not have been the first to make the inventions covered by each of our pending patent applications and issued patents; - we or our licensors might not have been the first to file patent applications for these inventions; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - one or more of our pending patent applications or the pending patent applications of our licensors may not result in issued patents; - our issued patents and issued patents of our licensors may not provide a basis for commercially viable drugs, or may not provide us with any competitive advantages, or may be challenged and invalidated by third parties; - · we may not develop additional proprietary technologies or drug candidates that are patentable; and - the patents of others may prevent us or our partners from developing or commercializing our drug candidates.
+- we or our licensors might not have been the first to make the inventions covered by each of our pending patent applications and issued patents; - · we or our licensors might not have been the first to file patent applications for these inventions; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - some or all of our or our licensors' pending patent applications may not result in issued patents; - our and our licensors' issued patents may not provide a basis for commercially viable drugs or therapies, or may not provide us with any competitive advantages, or may be challenged and invalidated by third parties; - our or our licensors' patent applications or patents may be subject to interference, opposition or similar administrative proceedings; - · we may not develop additional proprietary technologies or drug candidates that are patentable; or - the patents of others may prevent us or our partners from discovering, developing or commercializing our drug candidates